Database Explorer

 ]);

-We can also mix SQL expressions with placeholders and multiple parameters.
-This is useful for complex conditions with precisely defined operators:
+In the array, you can combine SQL expressions with placeholders and multiple parameters.
+This is suitable for complex conditions with precisely defined operators:

 // WHERE (`age` > 18) AND (ROUND(`score`, 2) > 75.5)